javiersanzgarcia/portfolio/README.md

 - i18n (For manage language support)
 - emailjs

-For publish the project in GitHub Pages, I used the next command (dist folder should be in the root of the project):
+For publish the project in GitHub Pages, I used the next command (before to push anything, the command for the build should be launch and dist folder should be in the root of the project):

 `git subtree push --prefix dist origin gh-pages`